 - Keisha White.
 Medical School, the University of Connecticut.

 - James Whiteside.
 MFA program at the University of North Carolina at Chapel Hill, with a Greensboro Graduate Scholar Award.

 A Few Examples of Careers of Undergraduates from Previous Years:

-Amy Cooter (BA, 2005) finished her PhD in sociology at the University of Michigan.
+Amy [Cooter] Faeder (BA, 2005) finished her PhD in sociology at the University of Michigan.
 With the generous support from a National Science Foundation Graduate Research Fellowship, she conducted more than three years of fieldwork with the Michigan Militia, and she is writing about what the group can tell us about lower-middle class, white men’s understandings of nationalism, politics, race, and masculinity.
-She is currently a lecturer at Vanderbilt in the Sociology Department.
+She is currently a senior lecturer at Vanderbilt in the Sociology Department.